 So you want to start lifting weights?
 Then you’ve come to the right place.

-In this article you will find a training program perfect for you who want to get started with effective strength training.
+In this article, you will find a barbell training program perfect for getting started with effective strength training.

 The prerequisite for the program is that you are healthy, and are willing to spend time learning to perform the exercises correctly, in order to be able to train safely and injury-free while you build muscle and become stronger.